opencredo/terrahelp/examples/tfstate-encrypt/README.md

 The CLI itself offers a more comprehensive view of the various options available, so please use this if you need more info.
-Additionally you can read this corresponding blog which gives a more detailed explanation of this functionality and its usage: ADDINHERE
+Additionally you can read this corresponding blog which gives a more detailed explanation of this functionality and its usage: [Securing Terraform State with Vault](https://www.opencredo.com/securing-terraform-state-with-vault).

 ### Simple inline encryption